Softsun2/personal-website-blog/README.md

 ## Todo

--   [ ] Refactor for better performance, component code is being re-ran when it probably shouldn't be.
-It's slow on mobile.
 -   [ ] Refactor Zine to class components, just makes more sense.
 -   [ ] Go through todo's (in-code).
 -   [X] Compress media. (used gifsicle for gifs)